MINGER

 A Minger should ming – in a good way!

-A deliciously oozy, creamy paste, mildly nutty and lemony, hinting at flavours of the farmyard but becoming decadently pungent and runny when ripe.
+A deliciously soft, oozy, creamy paste, mildly nutty and lemony, hinting at flavours of the farmyard but becoming decadently pungent (a rather memorable aroma) and runny when ripe.
 Perfectly balances rich decadent butter and smooth earthy mushroom.
+The Annatto is a spice and food colouring derived from the seeds of the achiote tree, orange-red in colour and has its own nutty, floral aroma.

 • Soft